zealous-tech/forked-playwright-mcp/README.md

   - Default: `chrome`
 - `--caps <caps>`: Comma-separated list of capabilities to enable, possible values: tabs, pdf, history, wait, files, install.
 Default is all.
 - `--cdp-endpoint <endpoint>`: CDP endpoint to connect to
+- `--isolated`: Keep the browser profile in memory, do not save it to disk
 - `--executable-path <path>`: Path to the browser executable
 - `--headless`: Run browser in headless mode (headed by default)
 - `--device`: Emulate mobile device